- Laser skin whitening (“laser peels”) can be used to treat a variety of skin pigmentation issues.

 In the United States, a “full face” skin whitening treatment will typically cost anywhere between $500 and $5,000.
 A personal consultation with a dermatologist or board-certified plastic surgeon is necessary for any estimate specific to your case.

 » The cost of laser skin whitening depends on your personal goals, and on where you’re seeking treatment.
-To get an exact quote, start a personal consultation online with a cosmetic doctor near you.
+Meet our medical review team.

 What are the risks or potential side effects?